ghatesudi/IndiGen/paper/paper.md

 # Challenges in Current Methodologies

 Current name generation tools often fail to account for the cultural specificity essential for generating names that align with regional identities, leading to inaccuracies in simulations and analyses that rely on demographic authenticity.
-Additionally, privacy regulations restrict the use of real names in software testing and research, highlighting the importance of synthetic alternatives.
+Additionally, privacy regulations restrict the use of real names in software testing and research, highlighting the importance of synthetic alternatives (Christen et al., 2009, Emam et al., 2020).
 Additionally, the growing demand for high-quality, region-specific data for machine learning models highlights the dearth of insufficient datasets.
 This can impede the development of reliable models capable of performing effectively across diverse contexts.
-IndiGen addresses these challenges by a) ensures cultural accuracy through state-specific datasets, b) offers high customizability to meet diverse user requirements, and c) generates scalable, reproducible datasets for AI and ML applications, thereby improving model performance and equity.
+‘IndiGen’ addresses these challenges by a) ensures cultural accuracy through state-specific datasets, b) offers high customizability to meet diverse user requirements, and c) generates scalable, reproducible datasets for AI and ML applications, thereby improving model performance and equity.

 # Scientific Impact